score-spec/docs/README.md

 - Enable local development without risk of configuration inconsistencies in remote environments.
 - Establish a single source of truth for application configuration.
-- Separate environment specific from environment agnostic configuration.
+- Separate environment-specific from environment agnostic configuration.
 - Enable agnostic declaration of infrastructure dependencies.
 - Abstract away complexity without sacrificing transparency.
 - Make each program do one thing well.
 Build afresh rather than complicate old programs by adding new features.